programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 | 232829   | 0.654654  | 3.075455 | 6.966126 | 6.365264 |
 | 232830   | -0.680860 | 2.477436 | 6.685958 | 1.501117 |

-At this dimensionality most clustering algorithms will perform well, though great care should be taken in interpreting the apparent distance between clusters following this type of dimensionality reduction.
+With this dimensionality most clustering algorithms will perform well, though great care should be taken in interpreting the apparent distance between clusters following this type of dimensionality reduction.
 We finish this stage by merging the resulting 4-dimensional embedded data frame (`dfe`) with the original EThOS sample (`df`):

 ```python
 projected = df.join(dfe).sort_values(by=['ddc1','ddc2'])